doc4d/4d-web-studio/docs/design-webforms/components.md

 * using the Properties panel
 * by binding a local datasource of type Text to it and giving it an initial value.

+> If you apply both methods to the same Webform loader, the contents of the bound datasource are displayed in priority.

 The initial value must match the name of the webform to display.

-The difference between these methods is that using a local datasource allows you to dynamically update the contents of the Webform loader by changing the value of the datasource.
+The difference between these methods is that binding a local datasource allows you to dynamically update the contents of the Webform loader.
+Every time the value of the datasource changes, the contents of the Webform loader are updated accordingly.

 ## Server-side reference